 There is a great deal of information available on the Internet.
 Some of it is very credible and useful.
 However, there is a lot of misinformation and poorly researched information online too.
 As you become more skilled at academic online searching and locating materials you will become quicker at determining what information is useful and credible.
 In the meantime, consider the following frameworks.

-The Ronald Williams Library at Northeastern Illinois University has produced a succinct video with tips to help you evaluate information you find online.
+Georgian College Library has produced a succinct video with tips to help you evaluate information you find online.

 The CARS Checklist for Online Source Evaluation

 The CARS Checklist for Online Source Evaluation (Harris 2010) is an appropriate means of determining what you need to look for when assessing the credibility of the information coming up in your online searches.

 |Credibility||Trustworthy source, author’s credentials, evidence of quality control, known or respected authority, organisational support.
 Goal: an authoritative source, a source that supplies some good evidence that allows you to trust it.|